-Our unique access to golf facilities in Burlington will be an added bonus to the program.
+Our unique access to golf facilities in Burlington is an added bonus to the program.

-Students enjoy close relationships with the peers through the grades.
-Our students also join in activities at the Toronto Waldorf School dances and Coffee Houses.
+Students enjoy close relationships with their peers through out the grades.
+Our students also join in activities at the Toronto Waldorf School dances and coffee houses.

 The interests of the students and faculty will determine club offerings.